• Skip to primary navigation

 • We love one pot meals, they couldn't be better for saving time and cleanup.
 Everything is just quickly sautéed and then cooked in the oven in about an hour.

-• My Dutch Oven chicken breast and Dutch Oven Turkey Breasts are also some other quick and easy recipes to try.
+• My Dutch Oven chicken breast, Roast Chicken Supreme, Stovetop Chicken and String Beans, Dutch Oven Thighs and Vegetables and Dutch Oven Turkey Breasts are also some other easy, one pot recipes to try.

-• Chicken breasts are lean, healthy protein that are low carb and keto.
-And when cooked in a Dutch oven, they come out juicy and full of flavor.
+• Chicken breasts that are cooked in a Dutch oven come out juicy and full of flavor.

 • Save even more time and prep and chop the vegetables ahead of time and store in the refrigerator.
-They will be ready to throw together in the Dutch oven when you are making dinner.
+They will be ready to throw in the pot when you are making dinner.

 Ingredient Notes